Danhayes3008/Milestone-project1/README.md

 Facebook page. all rights to the content belong to Monkees. all images for the events are for learning purposes, rights for entrance.jpg image belongs to trip advisor, Keswick-Theater.jpg image belongs to facebook

+and the count-basie-exteriornighttime1.jpg image belongs to <a href="http://www.ronsunshine.com/event/frank-sinatra-centennial-birthday-bash-at-the-count-basie-theatre/" target="_blank">Ron sunshine.</a>

+Band members linked to there indevidual wikki links page. with information on the band page added to make it look better than just having there name's and pictures.